antonskourides/lightenn/README.md

 `2_linear/`

-MNIST training runs, using both Logistic Regression and a Multi-Layer Neural Net, are included in:
+Efficient MNIST training runs, using both a Multi-Layer Neural Net and Logistic Regression, are included in:

 `3_mnist/`

 All the required training data is included with the examples.
 More examples to follow!

-#### Vectorization
+### Vectorization

 The code is vectorized wherever feasible.
 The heart of the backprop implementation resides in the `lightenn.layers.vec` package, and a quick search there will show